 Overall, our top pick for inventory management systems for small businesses is Zoho Inventory.
 For retailers specifically, however, we recommend Lightspeed.

-To do inventory management, you first need to organize your existing products and vendor info, place purchase orders, receive your orders, tag and label new inventory, organize it into your storage area, and then continually track and count inventory over time so you can monitor when it is time to place new orders or put items on sale.
+You first need to organize your existing products and vendor info, place purchase orders, receive your orders, tag and label new inventory, organize it into your storage area, and then continually track and count inventory over time so you can monitor when it is time to place new orders or put items on sale.

 Small business inventory management involves using a spreadsheet and tracking by hand or with an inventory management software solution to automate the process—and it isn’t very different for larger companies.
 We suggest Square as a free option that is perfect for small companies.
-Learn how to use Square to manage your business.

 Bottom Line